alexcjwei/100-days-of-data-science/README.md

 ### Day 4: 09/11/2023
 * Started the intermediate machine learning Kaggle course
 * Learned how to handle missing values with several methods (dropping, imputation, imputation with labeling)

+### Day 5: 09/12/2023
+* Learned how to pre-process categorical data using ordinal encoding and one-hot encoding
+* Learned how to create pipelines to combine preprocessing and prediction/inference in the same step.
+So much cleaner!
+* Learned how to use cross-validation.
+Should take a look at grid search at some point

+### Day 6: 09/13/2023
+*